kaaniboy/gsheetsdb/README.md

 );
 ```

-Queries return a result set with a `rows` properties containing the queried data:
+Queries return a result set with a `rows` property containing the queried data:
 ```
 {
     rows: [